-It is critical that grid infrastructure keeps pace with growth in renewable supply.
+It is critical that grid infrastructure keeps pace with growth in renewable energy supply.
 The State of New York's Climate Leadership and Community Protection Act requires addition of 9,000 MW of power from offshore wind by 2035.
-Significant offshore wind projects expected to be placed in service between 2023 and 2028.
-The Authority's major addition of wind and solar energy, necessitates physical and operational changes to the electric transmission and distribution system.
+Significant offshore wind projects are expected to be placed in service between 2023 and 2028.
+The Authority's major addition of wind and solar energy necessitates physical and operational changes to the electric transmission and distribution system.
 Bond-financed improvements will allow the Authority to accommodate growth of the renewable power supply.

 Most of New York's new offshore wind power will enter the state through the Authority's service area.
-The remaining portion will come onshore through the adjacent Consolidated Edison service area.
-Existing infrastructure is designed to accommodate different power sources and interconnections at different locations.
+The Authority's existing infrastructure is designed to accommodate different power sources and interconnections at different locations.
 Transmission system upgrades are needed to (i) facilitate the interconnection between offshore wind generation and the rest of the state, (ii) install substation and local transmission systems to support this new source of supply, and (iii) plan for and install storage capacity.
-The 2022TE-2 Restructuring Bonds represent an important contribution to meet the State's target to achieve a carbon-free grid by 2040.
+The 2023TE-2 Restructuring Bonds represent an important contribution to meet the State's target to achieve a carbon-free grid by 2040.